Types of Muscular Dystrophy and Neuromuscular Diseases

 Ages 20 to 40

-Symptoms include weakness of all muscle groups and delayed relaxation of muscles after contraction.
+Symptoms include weakness of all muscle groups and delayed relaxing of muscles after contraction.
 It affects the face, feet, hands, and neck first.
-Progression is slow, sometimes spanning 50 to 60 years.
-An infantile form causes more severe problems.
+Progress may be slow, sometimes spanning 50 to 60 years.
+A form that affects infants causes more severe problems.

 Oculopharyngeal